Coinio/cosmic-ext-applet-vitals/README.md

 sudo apt install just
 ```

-After you install it, you can run the following commands to build and install your applet:
+After just has been installed, you can build and install the appliet with these commands:

 ```sh
 just build-release